Duchy Home Farm

 The Duchy Home Farm is an organic farm operated by the Duchy of Cornwall.
 The farm is part of the gardens of Highgrove House, the country home of King Charles III.
 The produce is used as ingredients in Duchy Originals products, sold in vegetable boxes, and wholesaled to supermarkets and restaurants.
 King Charles is credited with using "pioneering agriculture techniques" to produce this organic food.

 Sustainability, organic, and biodynamic farming

-Located in Tetbury, the Home Farm sells fruit and vegetables grown at Highgrove House, Prince Charles's Gloucestershire home.
+Located in Tetbury, the Home Farm sells fruit and vegetables grown at Highgrove House, King Charles's Gloucestershire home.
 The estate uses sustainable farming practices and is run by a farm manager, David Wilson, with a supporting staff.

-Prince Charles converted the 900 acre Home Farm estate to organic farming in 1986.
+Charles converted the 900 acre Home Farm estate to organic farming in 1986.
 He was initially criticised for some of his methods with many British farmers disliking his choice to avoid modern techniques.
 Since that time a significant number of farms have subsequently switched to organic agriculture, and visit Duchy Home Farm to review methods there.
-In 2006 Patrick Holden, director of the Soil Association declared that "I don't think it can be overestimated" how much that was due to the Prince's influence.
+In 2006, Patrick Holden, director of the Soil Association declared that "I don't think it can be overestimated" how much that was due to Charles's influence.